craigsapp/ratioscore/doc/about/index.md

 pitch.
 Visit the <a href="/generator">score generator</a> page to create an empty score to fill in with your own notes and timings.

-For fun visit the <a href="/turkish">Turkish Music</a> page, where you can listen to 2200 melodies, with links to their graphical scores.

 <h2> Motivation </h2>